Babbexx-22/Darey.io_PBL/Project16.md

 ![terraf init](https://user-images.githubusercontent.com/114196715/221731405-74648e0a-739f-4a36-a3ce-89c5bb052fe3.png)

-Observations: a new directory has been created: ".terraform\....", This is where Terraform keeps plugins.
+*OBSERVATIONS*: a new directory has been created: ".terraform\....", This is where Terraform keeps plugins.
 Generally, it is safe to delete this folder.
 It just means that one must execute terraform init again, to download them.

 ![dot terraaf](https://user-images.githubusercontent.com/114196715/221731514-61382d66-43a5-4bb4-aeda-b9c738ab8518.png)